Joseph Standing: Missions

 Standing's first mission call, in 1875, was to the Eastern United States, where he primarily served in Illinois and Indiana.
 In March 1878, he was again called to missionary service, this time to the church's Southern States Mission, headquartered in Chattanooga, Tennessee.
 During an August mission conference in Haywood Valley, Chattooga County, Georgia, Standing, along with fellow missionary Matthias F. Cowley, were sustained as the 'traveling Elders' of the Southern States Mission.

 By April 1879, Standing was the presiding Elder of the Georgia Conference, responsible for overseeing all church affairs in the state.
 That same month, at a general conference of the church in Salt Lake City, 22-year-old Rudger Clawson was called with seven other men to serve in the Southern States Mission.
 Clawson was assigned by mission president John Hamilton Morgan to be Standing's companion.

 Clawson may have been aware of the church's situation in Georgia prior to his arrival.
 By at least 1876, Standing's letters were periodically published in the Deseret Evening News.
-One published on April 30, 1878 provides insight into his experiences in the post-Reconstruction South;
+One published on April 30, 1878, provides insight into his experiences in the post-Reconstruction South;

-A person traveling among the Southern people realizes that though they have been whipped by the North, yet there is a feeling of enmity existing in their bosoms, which only needs a little breeze to inflame their passions to deeds of carnage and strife.